Don't Let Me Down Again: Live performances

 When Buckingham Nicks embarked on a tour to promote their album, "Don't Let Me Down Again" was one of the songs included in the band's setlist.
 In January, after the two agreed to join Fleetwood Mac, the duo played the song during a series of performances in Alabama and Florida, which marked the final shows played under the name Buckingham Nicks.
 Fleetwood Mac also incorporated the song as an encore for their 1975–1976 Fleetwood Mac Tour.
 A live recording from one of Fleetwood Mac's performances in Passaic was included on their 1980 Live album.

 After Buckingham's departure from Fleetwood Mac in 1987, the band played the song on their Shake the Cage Tour in promotion of the Tango in the Night album.
 "Don't Let Me Down Again" was performed once in Madison, Wisconsin, for the band's 2003–04 Say You Will Tour.
-In one of the tour reports published by Lindsey Buckingham's niece, Cory, she mentioned that the band struggled to find a suitable location in the setlist for the song and decided to permanently retire it in favor of "Goodbye Baby".
+In one of the tour reports published by Lindsey Buckingham's niece, Cory, she mentioned that the band struggled to find a suitable location in the setlist for "Don't Let Me Down Again" and decided to permanently retire it in favor of "Goodbye Baby".